projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 --------

-In the ACRN project, device emulation means emulating all existing hardware resources through a software component device model running in the Service VM.
+In the ACRN project, device emulation means emulating all existing hardware resources through the Device Model, a software component running in the Service VM.
 Device emulation must maintain the same SW interface as a native device, providing transparency to the VM software stack.
 Passthrough implemented in the hypervisor assigns a physical device